 The NIHR is the nation’s largest funder of health research.
-Bristol punches well above its weight in terms of attracting NIHR funding outside the ‘golden triangle’ of Oxford, Cambridge and London.
+Bristol punches well above its weight in terms of NIHR funding.
 The city, through its universities and hospitals, hosts key NIHR infrastructure, as well as attracting millions in NIHR grant funding every year.

 The University of Bristol is the only university to host centres for all three NIHR schools – the School for Primary Care Research, the School for Public Health Research and the School for Social Care Research.
 It also hosts one of only a handful of NIHR Blood and Transplant Research Units (BTRUs) – the BTRU in Red Blood Cell Products, which is growing red blood cells in the laboratory to treat rare diseases.